 Impact x Tech projects

-By the conclusion of my tenure in 2022, Douar Tech had directly empowered over 500 participants, and left a positive imprint on the lives of over 1000 indirect beneficiaries through robust Training of Trainers (ToT) mechanisms, enabling trainees to cascade their knowledge within their respective communities.
+By the end of her tenure in 2022, Douar Tech had directly supported more than 500 participants and indirectly impacted over 1,000 beneficiaries through strong Training of Trainers (ToT) mechanisms that enabled participants to transfer knowledge within their own communities.

 The first section, Nomadic Eyes, includes poems such as Cooper’s Garage, Dos Bandeirantes, Four O’clock Flower, Limbo, Paradise 36, Zanzi Lust, Oyé, and Azorean, the Passenger Edition.
 These works delve into the transient nature of existence, capturing the essence of migration and the multifaceted experiences of the diaspora.